Links on Android Authority may earn us a commission. Learn more.

 - Integration of personal metrics: Throughout each workout, users can view metrics like heart rate and calories burned on their screen.

-You’ll also need an iPhone 6s or later updated to iOS 14.3, an iPad Air 2 or later updated to iPadOS 14.3, or an Apple TV 4K or HD running at least tvOS 14.3.
+All you need is an iPhone 8 or later to subscribe or an Apple Watch Series 3 or later paired with iPhone 6s or later.
+To access the app’s full feature set, your device will need to be running the latest software.
 The service’s “audio walking experiences” also require a set of Bluetooth earbuds or AirPods.
 Finally, regardless of what device you have, you’ll also need Apple’s Fitness app installed.

 For each user, the service suggests workouts based on previous workout history.
 For example, if you tend to do a lot of HIIT (and you logged in with Apple Health), you will likely see HIIT workouts recommended first and foremost.
 Apple will also suggest workouts that represent a break from the norm to keep your routine fresh.